sergiophyceae/sergiophyceae.github.io/_pages/opportunities.md

 ## Open Positions

+I am not currently looking for graduate students.

+If you are interested in joining the lab as a graduate student or postdoc and have developed an idea for a project, I am happy to work with you on putting together applications for funding opportunities (see below).

 1. **PhD Student**.
 Project: "**The energetic costs of new genes and cellular complexity.**"
 2. **PhD Student**.
 Project: "**The physiology and metabolism of common and rare photosymbiotic associations.**"